hyperledger-labs/private-data-objects/docs/usage.md

 # <a name="Ledger">Run the Ledger

-Using PDO requires a running instance of a ledger (Hyperledger Sawtooth or Microsoft CCF).
+Using PDO requires a running instance of a ledger (Microsoft CCF).
 The easiest way to spin up an instance of the ledger for local testing is to use the provided Docker images.

 Run the following commands: